cssearcy/AYS-Coding-in-R-Spr-2020/index.md

 The course introduces students to the R data programming language, an open source platform that has become an industry standard because of its flexibility and power.
 It was designed to allow people to quickly develop and share new statistical tools.
 It has evolved into a more general data analytics platform that can be used for analytics, customized visualizations, GIS applications, text analysis, building web applications, and much more.
 It has a large and active user community that has developed thousands of free custom programs.

 Typically only 10-20% of a project is spent analyzing data.
 The other 80-90% consists of merging data sources, cleaning data, defining new variables, and arranging data into the proper format.
 These steps require knowledge about data wrangling as well as general project management process.
-The Foundations of Data Science sequence teaches both the data programming fundamentals and well as project management skills to ensure that analysis is transparent, error-free and reproducible.

-The Foundations of Data Science course sequence will cover the fundamentals of data programming – building unique datasets using APIs and custom tools, importing data from the cloud, linking multiple data sources, and wrangling processes to clean, transform, and reshape datasets.
-Advanced topics will be introduced such as writing functions, running simulations, writing packages for R, and de-bugging techniques.
-We will spend roughly a third of the units on graphing procedures and reporting packages.

-This course, Foundations of Data Science I, will cover the building blocks of data programming in R. We will learn about variables, operators, functions, dataset construction, group structure in data, visualization, and simulation.
+This course, Coding in R for Policy Analytics, will cover the building blocks of data programming in R. We will learn about variables, operators, functions, dataset construction, group structure in data, and visualization.
 Students will also be introduced to markdown documents and automated reporting.

-The six main learning objectives for the course are:
+The six learning objectives for the course are:

 - Mastery of functions as the building blocks of all R programs, including arguments and scope
 - Knowledge of variable types and data structures in R, including construction and manipulation of data sets